President William McKinley High School: Architecture gallery

 The architect most involved in the early layout of the King Street campus and design of its Spanish Colonial Revival buildings was Louis E. Davis.
 The original quadrangle was placed on the National Register of Historic Places in 1980.

-In Popular Culture
+In popular culture

-Several members of the cast of the ninth part of JoJo's Bizarre Adventure, The JoJoLands attend the High School, including the main protagonist, Jodio Joestar.
+Several characters of the ninth part of JoJo's Bizarre Adventure, The JoJoLands attend the school, including the main protagonist, Jodio Joestar.